dotnetCarpenter/elmtut/README.md

 6. *What is lower case types?* is explained in the Type Variables section - nice!

+## Day 3

+1. Exercise 1 in https://guide.elm-lang.org/error_handling/maybe.html is missing `module Main exposing (..)`
+and won't compile.
+Similar to 9. on Day 1.
+Is this new in 0.19?

 ----------------------------------------------------------

 ## dead code elimination